Redefining a market leaders’ approach to wholesale

 We’ve all heard of Carlsberg UK.
 Even people that don’t drink have heard of Carlsberg.
-The wholesale side of their business is, unsurprisingly alien to the vast majority of us, however.
-For the uninitiated, Crown Cellars are Carlsberg UK’s primary wholesale brand.
-The brand had been operating for over 20 years, and it was time to review where they stood in the market.
+The wholesale side of their business is, unsurprisingly alien to the vast majority of us.
+However for the uninitiated, Crown Cellars are one of Carlsberg UK’s wholesale brands, alongside Crafted and Tapster's.